equinix/terraform-provider-equinix/docs/resources/ecx_l2_connection.md

 - `redundant_uuid` - Unique identifier of the redundant connection
 (i.e. secondary connection)
 - `redundancy_type` - type of connection, either primary or secondary
+- `zside_port_uuid` - when not provided as an argument, it is identifier of the z-side port, assigned by the Fabric
+- `zside_vlan_stag` - when not provided as an argument, it is S-Tag/Outer-Tag of
+ the connection on the Z side, assigned by the Fabric
+- `zside_vlan_ctag` - when not provided as an argument, it is C-Tag/Inner-Tag of
+ the connection on the Z side, assigned by the Fabric
+- `secondary`
+  - `zside_port_uuid` - as for primary connection
+  - `zside_vlan_stag` - as for primary connection
+  - `zside_vlan_ctag` - as for primary connection

 ## Update operation behavior